This page contains some Frequently Asked Questions, with the answers you need to get to the summit! For event details, visit the homepage.

 Q. How much does the conference cost?

-A. For Aurora Summit 18, full conference admission has been set to $179.
-Guests may also join us for the banquet with the $69 Dinner Only option, which includes a catered dinner, the keynote speaker, and the Aurora Slideshow, as well as Saturday evening activities.
+For reference, the cost of full admission was $179 for Aurora Summit 18 and $139 for Aurora Summit 17.
+We usually provide a dinner only option, which includes a catered dinner, the keynote speaker, and the Aurora Slideshow, as well as Saturday evening activities.

 For those who register for the full conference package, the price covers all conference activities, including educational sessions, the panel discussion, the keynote speech, and prizes and swag.
 It also covers three meals, including a dinner buffet, a boxed lunch and the banquet.